pal-ayaya/palia-leaks/index.md

 ## New map: **Ancient Forest** in the **Umbraa** region

 This map is heavily unfinished.
-It's half empty, has placeholder structures, has already changed in the past and will probably stil change, and doesn't represent the final look of the zone.
+It's half empty, uses placeholder structures, has already changed in the past and will probably still change.
+It doesn't represent the final look of the zone.

 ![Ancient Forest preview](./ancient-forest-render.png)